‘A battlefield behind your home’: Deaths mount in New York

 More than 80,000 people have volunteered as medical reinforcements in New York, including recent retirees, health care professionals taking a break from their regular jobs and people between gigs.

-Few have made it into the field yet, as authorities vet them and figure out how to use them, but hospitals are expected to begin bringing them in later this week.

-Those who have hit the ground already, many brought in by staffing agencies, have discovered a hospital system being driven to the breaking point.
+The few who have hit the ground already found a hospital system being driven to the breaking point.

 To ease the crushing caseload, the city’s paramedics have been told they shouldn’t take fatal heart attack victims to hospitals to have them pronounced dead.
 Patients have been transferred to the Albany area.
 A Navy hospital ship has docked in New York, the mammoth Javits Convention Center has been turned into a hospital, and the tennis center that hosts the U.S. Open is being converted to one, too.